Tour 12 – Thingvellir and around Lake Thingvallavatn

 Riding: Ca. 125 km.
 Riding distance per day: 20 – 35 km (4 – 7 hours).

-Accommodation & Meals: Accommodation 4 nights in guesthouses and 2 nights in sleeping-bag accommodation (simple mountain huts), full board.
-Please note that dinner on the last evening is not included.
+Accommodation & Meals: Accommodation 3 nights in guesthouses and 2 nights in sleeping-bag accommodation (simple mountain huts), full board.

 Day by day description